#1 A reformed thug

 #2 The worst class

 Fitting for a former criminal, the classes Onizuka gets to teach are filled with “students” that aren’t exactly law-abiding either.
-Bullies and delinquents run rampant and none of them are taking kindly to the newest teacher.
+Bullies and delinquents run rampant and none of them are taking kindly to their newest teacher.

 The extra-long first episode already deals with Onizuka having to return discipline to a class filled with aggressive troublemakers.
 After his internship, however, he moves on to a different class where the trouble the students are causing isn’t as immediately apparent or easily resolved.
 They are determined to discredit Onizuka and get him fired by any means necessary, even if that means getting him charged with crimes or actively trying to murder him and other teachers.